Thinking beyond borders

 A person’s liability to Colombian tax is determined by the source of income.
 The tax rates and the taxable income are dependent on whether a person is a resident for fiscal matters of Colombia, or a non-resident.

-Colombian law sets out that a person is considered resident for fiscal matters in Colombia if the individual remains in the country/territory, whether or not the stay is continuous, for a period of more than 183 days during a 365 days period or if, within the fiscal year, the 183 days are completed.
+Colombian law sets out that a person is considered resident for fiscal matters in Colombia if the individual remains in the country/jurisdiction, whether or not the stay is continuous, for a period of more than 183 days during a 365 days period or if, within the fiscal year, the 183 days are completed.

 A person who does not meet the criteria of a resident is considered to be a non-resident for fiscal matters.